 On March 16, 2009, the Company and the holder of the secured convertible debenture (the Noteholder) entered into a Cash Control Framework Agreement, pursuant to which it is assumed that, subject to the Company being fully compliant with the terms of this agreement and those set out in the Transaction Documents entered into between the Company and the Noteholder on February 21, 2008, no adverse actions will be taken by the Noteholder.
 The agreement provides, among other things, for the placement of approximately $2.15 million into a segregated cash account.
 Under the terms of the agreement, we may request the release of funds from the account from time to time for working capital purposes, subject to the Noteholders consent and agreed upon terms and conditions.
 Under the terms of the agreement, we must also adhere to a strict cost cutting program which involves reducing our SG&A, R&D and capital expenditure by an annualized $3.35 million.

-See Note 16 of the Consolidated Financial Statement for current information on the Cash Control Framework Agreement and the breaches of covenants disclosed in the paragraph immediately above.
+See Note 15 of the Unaudited Condensed Consolidated Financial Statement for current information on the status of the Cash Control Framework Agreement, the secured convertible debenture and the other loans.

 The entire disclosure for information about short-term and long-term debt arrangements, which includes amounts of borrowings under each line of credit, note payable, commercial paper issue, bonds indenture, debenture issue, own-share lending arrangements and any other contractual agreement to repay funds, and about the underlying arrangements, rationale for a classification as long-term, including repayment terms, interest rates, collateral provided, restrictions on use of assets and activities, whether or not in compliance with debt covenants, and other matters important to users of the financial statements, such as the effects of refinancing and noncompliance with debt covenants.